matomo-org/plugin-CustomDimensions/README.md

 You can directly create multiple Custom Dimension slots.
 To do this add the option `--count=X`.
 Usually it doesn't take much longer to create directly multiple new slots.

-__Is it possible to delete a Custom Dimension and all of it's data?__
+__Is it possible to delete a Custom Dimension and all of its data?__

 In the UI it is only possible to deactivate a dimension.
 However, on the command line you can remove a Custom Dimension and report it's log data by executing the following console command: